 CYCLING PERFORMANCE TIPS

-The concept of the glycemic index was developed by diabetes specialists who were amazed to find that simple carbohydrate foods did not always produce the high and short-lived blood glucose responses traditionally attributed to them.
-For example, fruit and sweetened dairy products produced a relatively flattened blood glucose curve, sugar (sucrose. a two sugar molecule) has a medium blood sugar profile, and some foods high in complex carbohydrates such as bread and potatoes actually produced a relatively rapid blood glucose response.
-Even dietary fiber does not necessarily delay absorption and flatten the blood glucose curve - blood glucose levels after eating whole-grain breads are similar to those after white bread.
+The concept of the glycemic index was originally developed by diabetes specialists who were amazed to find that simple carbohydrate foods did not always produce the high and short-lived blood glucose responses traditionally attributed to them.
+For example, fruit and sweetened dairy products produced a relatively flattened blood glucose curve, sugar (sucrose. a two sugar molecule) has a medium blood glucose profile, and some foods high in complex carbohydrates such as bread and potatoes actually produced a relatively rapid blood glucose response.
+Even dietary fiber does not necessarily delay absorption and flatten the blood glucose curve - blood glucose levels after eating some whole-grain breads are similar to those after white bread.
 What is very clear is that there is no way to predict blood glucose responses (and the GI) of a specific food without actually measuring the response.
 Tables with specific GIs for different carbohydrates are available on the WWW.

 A number of factors appear to determine a food's glycemic index (excerpted from the website of Harvard School of Public Health).
 One of the most important is how highly processed its carbohydrates are.
 In highly processed carbohydrates, the outer bran and inner germ layer are removed from the original kernel of grain, which causes bigger spikes in blood sugar levels than would occur with less-processed grains.
 Whole-grain foods tend to have a lower glycemic index than their more highly processed counterparts.
 For example, white rice, which is highly processed, has a higher glycemic index than brown rice, which is less highly processed.